ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 It's too easy to fool yourself.
 There is only a fine line between a understand and copy.
 Do it again next day is the best way to challenge yourself.

-## Sklearn API
+## Sklearn document
 Here we are.
 The specific knowledge for data scientist.
 I don't how's structure for Machine learning course of other school.
+It's hard to follow step by step review list for the lecture.

+Sklearn is perfect tool and list le

 ## DS question
 ## Deep learning